 SEMANTIC WEB: Latent Semantic Indexing has changed the web for good!

-What semantic means? is the study of meaning in communication.
+What does semantic means?
+It is the study of meaning in communication.

 Semantic Web, part of the new 3.0 technology is being used by the engines.
 Latent semantic indexing allows a search engine to determine what a page is about outside of specifically matching search query text.

-This was not a big factor on Google, but all that has changed.
+This was not a big factor with Google, but all that has changed.
 Semantic Search is now at the core of its search engine technology.

 Semantic technology is a human-software architecture that identifies associations and concepts related to a query.
 It allows the robots to read keywords but also the similarity between them and the links within a site to make sense of what a page is about.

-Another way to picture this is to use a cube where all these factors need to be moved around and compose a perfect six-sided match.
+Another way to picture this is to use a cube where all these factors need to be moved around to compose a perfect six-sided match.
 It’s the same way with semantic search–3-dimensional approach.
-The bot engine comes to a site and does no longer look at one side of your page, it reads throughout the entire site meaning, by observing closely at the composition of the contextual elements to determine where the site stands as a whole.
+The bot engine comes to a site and no longer looks at one side of your page; it reads through the entire site’s meaning, by observing closely at the composition of the contextual elements to determine where the site stands as a whole.
 For instance, if you search for “web design” a semantic search engine might retrieve documents containing the words “HTML”, “Dreamweaver” and “video training”, even if the word “web design” is not found in the source document.